GeoTecINIT/nativescript-context-apis/README.md

 ### Human activity detection

-In case you want to obtain coarse grained human activity changes, first of all you'll need to check if you have permissions to do so and if not, ask them as follows:
+In case you want to obtain coarse grained human activity changes, first you'll need to check if you have permissions to do so and if not, ask them for as follows:

 ```ts
 import { contextApis } from "nativescript-context-apis";